Skip to main content

 Potential Issues to Manage

-Engineered timber is strong — but unforgiving when misused.
+Engineered timber is strong — but it tends to be unforgiving when misused.
+A little care in handling and cutting goes a long way.

 7 Sustainability & Environmental Impact

-• Lower carbon footprint than steel or concrete
+• Has a lower carbon footprint than equivalent steel or concrete elements

-For more eco insights, see our Timber Selection Guide.
+For more eco insights, see our Timber Sustainability guide.

 9 Preventive Checklist